 Compulsive Skin Picking (CSP) is a disorder associated with varying symptoms, categorized under several disorder types, and treated with many methods.
 This glossary provides additional information about CSP and defines related terms.
 We explain each term as it relates to CSP, to shed more light on its origin and treatment.

-Anxiety is the body’s normal reaction to stress which can serve as an alert system.
+Anxiety is a feeling of unease, such as worry or fear.
 However, when feelings of nervousness or anxiousness become excessive or impair functioning, then it may be disordered.
 This blog post talks about the difference between everyday anxiety and disordered anxiety.
 While some anxiety is healthy, too much anxiety can interfere with quality of life.

 Anxiety disorders comprise multiple disorders.
 Key diagnostic features for anxiety disorder is an abnormal response disproportionate to the situation, and the anxiety interferes with daily life.
 Often, anxiety disorders originate from fear, trauma, genes, environmental stress, or a prolonged stress response to a real, perceived, or unknown danger.
 Each person experiences anxiety differently, therefore a thorough assessment by a qualified professional is required before treatment.